 The Pact was sent across to British authorities who then set aside the sections dealing with untouchables.
 Promptly, Gandhi broke his fast on 26th September 1932.
 The Pact influenced the Government of India Act 1935, separate electorates were given to Muslims, Sikhs and others, but not to the Depressed Classes.

 The leaders of the Depressed Classes, including Ambedkar, were not happy with the Poona Pact.
 Even though the numbers of seats reserved was double than what the Award had offered, separate electorates were viewed as a critical tool for political representation.
-Also, as Ambedkar himself argued, the Award had given Dalits a double vote – Depressed Classes could use one vote for the separate electorates and another for the general electorate.
-Ambedkar felt that the second vote was ‘a political weapon was beyond reckoning.’ for the protection of Depressed Classes’ interests.
+Also, as Ambedkar himself argued, the Award had given Depressed Classes a double vote: they could use one vote for the separate electorates and another for the general electorate.
+Ambedkar felt that the second vote was ‘a political weapon was beyond reckoning’ for the protection of Depressed Classes’ interests.

 The Pact was a historic moment in India’s constitutional and political history.
 It brought to bear the tensions between and the Depressed Classes and the Hindus, one that would continue to haunt the freedom movement and negotiations between Indians and the British.
 To a large extent, the Pact further reinforced and augmented the claim that Depressed Classes were a political minority whose interests could not be ignored while drawing up the constitutional future of India.